gxf1212/notes/README.md

 # Notes Site

-This site shows some of my notes on Linux \& softwares, molecular dynamics simulation tutorials \& experiences, and more importantly, notes on core courses.
+I am a graduate student in biophysics in ZJU.
+This site shows some of my notes on Linux \& softwares, molecular dynamics simulation tutorials \& experiences, and notes on core courses.

 > You may notice that TOCs in sidebar and navigating bar are generally the same.

 I'm just too lazy to make things clear, so these are just what I wrote when I learned.
 Maybe it's mainly for synchronizing notes 2333...

-> But a recent task is: put contents considering common tool usage in UROPS and FYP.md to other md files (programming, tools) and FEbuilder document.
-Those project documents are going to record the workflow of a specific task (virtual screening, FEP, etc.).

 <a href="https://gxf1212.github.io/notes/#/utils/about" target="_self">Click to see something about me</a>